Consent and personal limits are not just rules or ethical ideas. They are deeply tied to how your nervous system works every day.

 Why Awareness Matters for Consent

-Feeling what is happening in the physical body allows all communication to remain completely honest and highly responsive.
-It stops you from relying on purely conceptual ideas.
-True consent breathes and changes moment by moment, guided entirely by physical truth.
+This is where the gap between feeling and thinking becomes key for both people.
+Feeling what is happening in the body keeps all talk honest and live.
+It stops you from relying on ideas alone.
+True consent breathes and shifts moment by moment, guided by physical truth.

 The Role of Somatic Education in Decision Making